takattowo/localforge-mcp/README.md

 > Beta software with powerful host access.
 Read [Security model](#security-model) before use.

-Disclaimer: This is a small, quick project that was partially vibe-coded.
+**Disclaimer:** This is a small, quick project that was partially vibe-coded.
 While I used AI agents to assist with development, I personally reviewed, tested, and validated the code rather than relying on generated output without verification.
+This project is primarily for personal use, especially to make `Amazon Quick` more useful in my company and bring it closer to the experience of a real coding agent.

 ## Features